EndPointCorp/end-point-blog/2016/01/12/install-wordpress-on-heroku-in-os-x.html.md

 I wanted to install WordPress locally for my blog (about programming!), but using MAMP, XAMP or even Vagrant for this seemed overkill.
 I wanted a light setup.
 PHP and Apache are already integrated into Mac OS X, so why not use them?
 I wanted to deploy the app to Heroku, so that was another thing, since Heroku only provides PostgreSQL, not MySQL, out of the box.
-I'd like to share my research on how I did it.
+I’d like to share my research on how I did it.

-## WordPress with Heroku support
+### WordPress with Heroku support

 I found [this handy WordPress template with built-in Heroku support](https://github.com/mhoofman/wordpress-heroku).
 It has everything one needs to run WordPress on Heroku: PostgreSQL for WordPress (because MySQL on Heroku is a paid service), Amazon S3 and Cloudfront for your uploads since Heroku has an ephemeral file system, WP Sendgrid to send emails and WordPress HTTPS.
 Check out a copy with this command: